-I personally think the video is hilarious—on point yet delightfully deadpan—but judging by the horrified comments lamenting, “What on earth are they talking about?” others didn’t.
+It’s downright hilarious—on point yet delightfully deadpan—but judging by the horrified comments lamenting, “What on earth are they talking about?” others who watched it don’t agree.

 In the video, Gen Zs use their unique slang, ‘YOLO,’ ‘epic,’ ‘sorry-not-sorry,’ distinguishing themselves from us oldies.
 It doesn’t matter that we might not get it, specifically; I don’t suppose they would understand ‘groovy,’ ‘swell,’ or (gasp) ‘beatnik,’ either.